artist-differentiatior/artist-differentiator/README.md

 `python evaluate.py -h`

 ### Plotting PCA/t-SNE
 To generate PCA/t-SNE plots of the learned style encodings, use the script `apply_pca.py`.
-For examlpe, to generate a PCA plot of the style encodings for the sample images (with the weights linked above), run the following command:
+For example, to generate a PCA plot of the style encodings for the sample images (with the weights linked above), run the following command:

 `python apply_pca.py --weights weights_3_artists.mat --csv data_info.csv --source test_data/ --type test --style-layers-indices 3 4 --mode pca`